prosvita/QIRIMTATARTILI/text/inşalar_cıyıntığı/__eyiqomşucılıq/inşalar_cıyıntığı__eyiqomşucılıq.en.md

 Germany!
 Shame
 Half-map Has pocketed,
-Astral soul!
 In olden days — obscured with the fairy tales,
  Now — is full of tanks...

 Those years were shameful for Germany.
 Fascism brought a lot of misfortunes.

-But it is very offensive for me when some boys and girls of my age sometimes call me a fascist.
+Some boys and girls of my age sometimes call me a fascist.
-Then I try to explain that not all the Germans were fascists.
+Threfore I am offended and I try to explain that not all the Germans were fascists.
 That’s why now, fifty-six years later, the city could forgive the German people and welcomed them on its land.
-The city has forgiven!
-It was my best impression of the Festival.
+The city has forgiven-it was my best impression of the Festival.
 I’m proud of my Motherland.
-The friendship has won.
+The friendship has won!

 The Festival became a holiday.
 We shall build our common Home in Crimea.